 There are other muscle disorders that can cause weakness, including:

 Congenital myopathies Congenital Myopathies Congenital myopathies are rare, inherited disorders of the muscles that cause reduced muscle tone and weakness.
-These disorders are present at birth or show up during infancy.
-There are several... read more : a group of muscle problems that you’re born with or that show up when you’re an infant
+These disorders may be present at birth or appear during infancy or sometimes... read more : a group of muscle problems that you’re born with or that show up when you’re an infant

 Familial periodic paralysis Familial Periodic Paralysis Familial periodic paralysis is a rare inherited disorder that causes sudden attacks of weakness and paralysis.
-There are four different forms, which involve abnormalities in how electrolytes... read more : a rare disease that runs in families and leads to sudden attacks of weakness and paralysis (not being able to move part or all of your body)
+There are 4 different forms, which involve abnormalities in how electrolytes, such... read more : a rare disease that runs in families and leads to sudden attacks of weakness and paralysis (not being able to move part or all of your body)